jasante22/jasante22.github.io/docs/getting-food.md

 Whether you're looking for a full meal, a quick snack, or a coffee between classes, Virginia Tech offers a wide variety of dining choices across campus.

-**Below is a list of major dining locations and the food options available at each.**
+**Below is a list of major dining locations and the food options available at each:**

 ![Virginia Tech Chef With Lobster](image-1.png)